-Dr. Jose Rizal Park is perched on the northwest crest of Seattle's Beacon Hill, where it enjoys sweeping views of downtown Seattle, Puget Sound, the Olympics, and the Cascades.
-The park is located on a portion of property on the north slope of Beacon Hill that the City of Seattle acquired in 1917 to build retaining walls, terracing, and drains where the regrading of Dearborn and Jackson streets left the hillside unstable.
-The park site itself remained undeveloped until 1971, when the Parks Department built a parking area and viewpoint along 12th Avenue S. The park was named for Dr. Rizal in 1974 at the request of the Filipino Alumni Association.
-The name honors the Filipino intellectual and nationalist executed by Spanish authorities in 1896 because of his advocacy for Phillipine independence from Spain, and also recognizes the Filipinos who migrated to Seattle beginning around 1900 after the U.S. took possession of the Phillipines.
+Dr. Jose Rizal Park is perched on the northwest crest of Seattle's Beacon Hill, where it enjoys sweeping views of downtown Seattle, Puget Sound, and the Olympics.
+The park is located on land acquired by the City of Seattle in 1917 to build retaining walls, terracing, and drains in places where the regrading of Dearborn and Jackson streets had left the north slope of Beacon Hill unstable.
+The park site remained undeveloped until 1971, when the Parks Department built a parking area and viewpoint along 12th Avenue S. The park was named for Dr. Rizal in 1974 at the request of the Filipino Alumni Association.
+The name honors the Filipino intellectual and nationalist executed by Spanish authorities in 1896, and also recognizes the Filipinos who migrated to Seattle beginning around 1900 after the U.S. took possession of the Philippines.

 In 1971, undeveloped property was turned over to the Parks Department when it was determined that the original 1917 ordinance providing for parks took precedence over the 1919 plan for development.
-The Parks Department constructed a parking area and viewpoint along 12th Avenue S. This was quickly taken over by patrons of the Public Health Service Hospital and traffic became a problem.
+The Parks Department constructed a parking area and viewpoint along 12th Avenue S. This was quickly taken over by patrons of the Public Health Service Hospital and traffic became an issue.

 In 1899, after the Spanish-American War, the United States took possession of the Philippine Islands from Spain.
 Filipinos began moving to the U.S. for economic opportunities.
 In Seattle, they endured racial discrimination along with other Asians and African Americans.
 Many Filipinos found work in the fish canneries of the Northwest and Alaska.

 In 1973, the Filipino Alumni Association petitioned the city to honor the hero of Philippine independence, Dr. Jose Rizal (1861-1896).
 Rizal was born a subject of Spain and was educated as a physician in the Philippines and Europe.
 He wrote two novels that criticized Spanish rule of the Philippines.
 He also published work showing the history of the Philippines prior to subjugation by Spain.
-His advocacy for Philippine independence resulted in his execution by Spanish authorities in 1896.
+His advocacy for the Philippines and Spanish reforms resulted in his execution by Spanish authorities in 1896.

-The Beacon Hill park was named after Dr. Rizal in 1974.
-It was formally dedicated in 1981.
-Rizal Park features a play area, picnic tables, woods, and panoramic views of Seattle, the Olympics, Puget Sound, and the Cascades.
+The Beacon Hill park was named after Dr. Rizal in 1974 and formally dedicated in 1981.
+Rizal Park features a play area, picnic tables, woods, and panoramic views of Seattle, the Olympics, and Puget Sound.